Digital-Methods-HASS/AU754999_knude_soerensen_anton/Group33_FinalProject_sentida/ReadMe.md

 The datasets from Folketingstidende are from four years: 1970, 74, 78 and 80.
 This covers a period of ten years, with 1970 being a year still with a booming economy, and the subsequent years being affected by the oil crisis.

+## Issue uploading datasets from Folketingstidende

+The datasets from 1978 and 1980 were too large to upload to GitHub.
+To download the dataset from 1978 go to this link: https://sciencedata.dk/shared/0a89af6ad38c3fd700db36754fd63dad
+Link for 1980 Folketingstidende dataset: https://sciencedata.dk/shared/d874dedd5217735d3f5e55c7e072088a

 ## How to reproduce the analysis